About

 Bat Biology Foundation Award

-Partial award granted to undertake field campaigns in several Reserves and National Parks in Ecuador.
+Granted to undertake field campaigns in several Reserves and National Parks in Ecuador and to sequence the genomes of several native and endemic bat species.

 General Fellowships for New and Continuing Graduate Students